INTERNSHIPS AND CAPSTONE PROJECTS

 Internships are a form of professional learning experience that integrates practical knowledge and learned classroom skills that will give students the opportunity to build and develop career paths; gain practical work experience, build their resume, and grow professional connections in their career field.

-Students at ECCU have a choice to pick a Capstone project or an Internship program in their Capstone course.
+Students at ECCU have a choice to pick an Internship, Capstone Project or Comprehensive Exam in their Capstone course.
 The capstone project can allow a working adult to apply technical knowledge gained from the program to work related projects as applied learning.
 The Internship can serve as an alternative for Capstone project.
 Students participating in a for-credit internship must be registered for a related course, are required to complete graded assignments in relationship to their work with organizations and are advised by faculty during their work term.
 Students enrolled in a for-credit internship course are expected to intern a minimum of 12 hours per week during the 12-week term.
 Full-time internships students are required to work 20-35 hours or more per week.
 Program internships can be paid or unpaid.
-Internship is considered as 3-credit or 135 contact hours.
+The internship is considered as 3-credit or 135 contact hours.

 Upon successful completion of the Capstone course, students will be able to: